 If an appeal to an individual faculty member or administrator is not resolved to the student’s satisfaction, he or she may then submit a written appeal to the department or program chair, who shall attempt to adjudicate the case with the faculty member or administrator and the student within two weeks.

 The student’s request for the dean’s review should include a written statement describing the nature of the grievance, along with copies of any and all documents in his or her possession supporting the grievance.
-Students are encouraged to contact the assistant dean for Student Affairs in the Office of Graduate Studies for assistance with the appeal process.
+Students are encouraged to contact the assistant dean for Student Affairs in the Graduate Division for assistance with the appeal process.

 Students holding an academic appointment, such as graduate student researcher, are subject to the Academic Personnel Manual policy 140.
 A copy of this policy is online at the UCOP Division of Academic Affairs website.
 Appeals by teaching assistants, readers, and tutors are covered by the ASE/UAW contract that may be viewed at the UCOP Human Resources and Benefits website.

-Grievances concerning violations of student rights are covered by the student conduct code grievance procedures.
+Grievances concerning violations of student rights are covered by the Student Grievance Procedures.
 Examples of violations of students’ rights include those affecting rights to privacy or protection from discrimination.
 These grievances are handled by the Office of Student Conduct, (858) 534-6225.

-Students who disagree with an instructor’s response to his or her request for disability accommodation may appeal the faculty decision or action to the CEP Subcommittee on Appeals for Accommodation of Students with Disabilities and Steps for Academic Accommodation, as provided in the Academic Senate Bylaws and Regulations.
+Students who disagree with an instructor’s response to his or her request for disability accommodation may appeal the faculty decision or action to the Educational Policy Committee, as provided in the Academic Senate Bylaws and Regulations.

 A student’s appeal of a grade based on disability discrimination follows the grade appeal process for resolution.
 A student’s challenge of any other action based on an alleged disability discrimination, must be lodged in accordance with student grievance procedures in the student conduct code.